spacemeat/pyke/README.md

 * `-h`, `--help`: Prints a help document.
 * `-c`, `--cache_makefile`: Allows the makefile's __cache__ to be generated.
 This might speed up complex builds, but they'd hvae to be really complex.
 Must precede any arguments that are not -v, -h, or -m.
 * `-m`, `--module`: Specifies the module (pyke file), or its directory if the pyke file is called 'make.py', to be run.
 Must precede any arguments that are not -v, -h, or -c.
 If no -m argument is given, pyke will look for and run ./make.py.
 * `-o`, `--override`: Specifies an option override to apply to some or all phases for subsequenet actions.
-If the option is given as a key:value pair, the override is pushed; if it is only a key (with no operator-value pair) the override is popped.
+If the option is given as a key-op-value, the override is pushed; if it is only a key (with no operator-value pair) the override is popped.
-* `action`: Arguments given without switches specify actions to be taken on the indicated phases, starting with its dependencies in reverse depth-first order.
+* `action`: Arguments given without switches specify actions to be taken on the indicated phases.
 Any action on any phase which doesn't support it is quietly ignored.

 ### Referencing phases

+Phases have names (`short name`), as seen, but also have `full name`s, given as "group.name".
+The group name of a phase is overridden *after the makefile is run* to be the short name of the closest dependency *project phase*.
+Project phases are thereafter given the short name `project`.
+This naming scheme allows for subprojects to be referenced by the group name on the CLI.
+We'll see some examples.

-Phases actually have two names: The name you set, and a full name formatted as "group.name".
-Each phase which is a project phase or a dependency of one has a `group` option set to the short name of that project phase, and a short name of "project".
-The main project phase is grouped according to 1) the name of the makefile, unless it is specifically called `make.py`, in which it is grouped 2) the name of the directory in which it resides.
+The main project group is named according to the name of the makefile, unless it is specifically called `make.py`, in which it is name of the directory in which it resides.
 So, if your project's root contins the makefile, and is named like this:
 ```
 ~/src/asset_converter/make.py
 ```